jensengbg-michele-carmagnani/volvo-test/README.md

       - page.tsx
 ```

-# Deployed domain
+## Deployed domain

 [https://volvo-test-nine.vercel.app/](https://volvo-test-nine.vercel.app/)

-## Conclusion

-The app is entirely made with Nextjs 13 with experimental app, so there is a substantial shift mind set in how I used to be in React.
-# Server Component
+## Server Component

 All components inside the app directory are React Server Components by default, including special files and collocated components.
 This allows you to automatically adopt Server Components with no extra work, and achieve great performance out of the box.

-# Client Component
+## Client Component

 Client Components enable you to add client-side interactivity to your application.
 In Next.js, they are pre-rendered on the server and hydrated on the client.

-# Achievement
+## Achievement

 The carousel is made with Tailwind css with no support of any plugin so it's been a bit challenging to create interactions with the scrolling that could create a change of state.

-# Issue
+## Issue

-The logic of the slide indicator in mobile don't have logic at the moment but they work only on click.
-The idgit aea is to support the mobile with a plugin like Swiper, Framer or Gesture for React.
+- The logic of the slide indicator in mobile don't get update on swipe but only on click.
+The idea is to support the mobile with a plugin like Swiper, Framer or Gesture for React that could help to create a reference on the swipe therefore keep track of the slide next and prev.